 From January 2015 to January 2018 there was a 75% increase in job postings for data scientists, reports Indeed.
 Interestingly, there is a growing speciality for a job known as ‘sentiment analysis’, states Bloomberg – basically, this is finding a way to quantify the number of tweets supporting or trashing your company.

 In closing, we’ve covered the difference between a data analyst and a data scientist.
 Both options are excellent careers in terms of job demand, salary and overall satisfaction.
-Two potential routes offered by HyperionDev to become a Data Scientist in 2018 include their 3-month Data Science short course or the Software Engineering Bootcamp.
-Both courses can be done online and would include the expert assistance of your own mentor.
+If you want to learn data science in 2019 and enter this lucrative and stimulating field, consider signing up for HyperionDev’s online Data Science Bootcamp.
+You can also trial this course for free.